 Income Tax | Corporation -- Account

 Access your tax account information through Revenue Online.
-Taxpayers may access their account through the department’s free service, Revenue Online.
+Taxpayers may access their account through the Department’s free service, Revenue Online.
+(Learn How to Sign Up for Access.)

 The taxpayer creates a User ID and Password to access the account.
 Corporations may file an income tax return free of charge in Revenue Online.
 However, the taxpayer or an authorized representative must be logged into the account in Revenue Online to file the return.
 Taxpayers may opt to e-file through a paid tax professional or purchase tax software to complete and file returns.